 Are communications sent from the top down?
 If so, is there a communications team who needs to review, edit and format those notes?
 Find out what timing works for them and aligns with other communications that are being sent.
 Tell them your ideal timing based on what you built out in your plan and then adjust based on the reality of their schedule.

-4. Build your key messages and link them to the company goals.
+Build your key messages and link them to the company goals

 Get your core message identified and locked down.
 What are the changes, what is the timing, and most importantly, what does the change mean to the audience?
-It is critical that you share the 'what does it mean to me?'.
+It is critical that you share the "what does it mean to me?"
 Your audience is thinking it and likely will ask.
-Ensuring your share a clear and concise perspective on how this change will benefit them, and the company will help gain buy in to the change.
+If you ensure you share a clear and concise perspective on how this change will benefit them, the company will help gain buy-in for change.

 Now you have the plan and you have the foundational messaging.
 Change management can be a large task.
 Break it down into manageable chunks.
 After all, this is one of the reasons you built the plan.
 This means building content (emails, slides, blog posts, executive updates).

-Note: As you get into the weeds of content you need to ensure you regularly step back and check to make sure your foundational message is still aligned.
+As you get into the weeds of content, you need to ensure you regularly step back and check to make sure your foundational message is still aligned.
 You’re articulating what the change means to your organization and what is expected of those impacted by this change.

 Change that is considered sudden is often met with fear, hesitation and pushback.
-By putting together a strong change management strategy and plan you’re disarming those impacted.
-This ensures that they feel part of the change.
-You already know based on the work you did mapping the process that the process changes being implemented are improvements and now you’ll have the team behind you as you implement it!
+By putting together a strong change management strategy and plan, you’re disarming those impacted.
+This ensures that they feel like they're part of the change.
+You already know based on the work you did mapping the process that the process changes being implemented are improvements.
+Now you’ll have the team behind you as you implement it.

-This change management guide will also come in handy in the future as you make further process improvements.
-See the final blog in this series for advice on how best to approach process improvements.
+This change management guide will come in handy in the future as you make further process improvements.
+To learn more about the automation journey, read our white paper on achieving success on your digital innovation journey.